 Our revenue are particularly sensitive to regulatory, economic and other conditions in the states of Florida and Texas.
-As of December 31, 2016, we owned and operated five consolidated surgical facilities in Florida.
+As of December 31, 2016, we owned and operated five consolidated surgical facilities in Texas and 23 consolidated surgical facilities in Florida.
 The Texas facilities represented approximately 10%, 11% and 13% of our revenue during the years ended December 31, 2016, 2015 and 2014, respectively.
 The Florida facilities represented approximately 13%, 15% and 14% of our revenue during the years ended December 31, 2016, 2015 and 2014, respectively.